On the Edge of Everywhere

 - Seasonal Services (you can Adopt-a-Block and keep our streets beautiful!)

-The Yarmouth Fire Department welcomes applications for volunteer firefighters, support services and auxiliary members.
+- The Yarmouth Fire Department - volunteer firefighters, support roles and auxiliary members.
 If you're interested, you can apply here.